-It's used in children, often to treat ear infections and chest infections.
+It's often prescribed for children, to treat ear infections and chest infections.

-The medicine is only available on prescription.
-It comes as capsules or as a liquid that you drink.
+Amoxicillin is only available on prescription.
+It comes as capsules or as a liquid that you swallow.
 It's also given by injection, but this is usually only done in hospital.

 Who can and cannot take amoxicillin

-Amoxicillin isn't suitable for some people.
+Amoxicillin is not suitable for everyone.
 To make sure amoxicillin is safe for you, tell your doctor if you:

-- have had an allergic reaction to amoxicillin or penicillin or any other medicines in the past
+- have ever had an allergic reaction to amoxicillin or penicillin or any other medicine

 - have liver or kidney problems

-The usual dose of amoxicillin is 250mg to 500mg taken 3 times a day.
+The usual dose of amoxicillin capsules is 250mg to 500mg, taken 3 times a day.
 The dose may be lower for children.